ponolite/Police_Arrests_And_Strip_Searches/README.md

-# An Intersectional Analysis of Police Arrests and Strip Searches in the Toronto Municipal, 2020-2021
+# An Alarming Rate of Gendered and Racialized Police Strip Searches in the Toronto Municipal, 2020-2021

 ## Overview of Repository